erogenousbeef-zz/BigReactors/Roadmap.md

 - (DONE) Fix turbine RPM bar to be green at the right places
 - (DONE) Add efficiency curve that peaks at 900/1800 RPMs
 - (DONE) Tune and optimize turbine torque & drag equations.
 Fluid speed is function of fluid, not of input volume.
 Add input volume as multiplier.
-- (NEED GUI) Water/other outputs can be vented.
+- (DONE) Water/other outputs can be vented.
 Vent setting can be changed.
 Turbine uses less input fluid when output tank is full and turbine is not venting.
 - Renderer to show off the turbine blade.
+- Test inflow/outflow ports with TE
 - Particle effects for venting steam and stuff!

 ### Graphics